 Want to add the next level of shapes to your tree diagram.
 This easy to do by selecting a shape to make it the new initial shape for this level and continue adding shapes.
 The "tree" auto connection mode can help you easily create different types of structured diagrams; examples of these types of diagrams could be mind maps, organization charts, root cause diagrams, and more.

-ConceptDraw PRO diagramming software provides vector shapes and connector tools for quick and easy drawing diagrams for business, technology, science and education.
+ConceptDraw DIAGRAM diagramming software provides vector shapes and connector tools for quick and easy drawing diagrams for business, technology, science and education.

 Sample 1.
 Bubble diagram - Employee needs.

-Use ConceptDraw PRO enhanced with solutions from ConceptDraw Solution Park to create diagrams to present and explain structures, process flows, logical relationships, networks, design schemes and other visually organized information and knowledge.
+Use ConceptDraw DIAGRAM enhanced with solutions from ConceptDraw Solution Park to create diagrams to present and explain structures, process flows, logical relationships, networks, design schemes and other visually organized information and knowledge.

 Describing a workflow or approval process can take hours and be too complicated, especially since there are options to do it quickly and vividly.
 Diagrams called flowcharts replace long paragraphs of boring text and represent information in a graphic way.
 You can draw one on paper or you can use flowchart software to do it quickly and scalable.
 This kind of software is easy to use and you donвЂ™t need any special skills to start using it.
 In addition, there are a lot examples and predesigned templates on the Internet.